Weight Loss Story

 It was at this point that I started keeping a daily food journal.
 Armed with a small notebook, calculator, measuring cups and measuring spoons I got to work.
 I used a calorie counting website for foods that didn’t come labels like like fruits and vegetables.
 I soon added a digital food scale to my calorie counting tool box to be sure I got the portion sizes exactly right.
 I actually enjoyed tracking each and every calorie that I ate, especially because the scale was finally starting to move in the right direction when I maintained a calorie deficit every day.

 It wasn’t exactly easy at first though.
 It took me a little while to figure out that I could actually eat more, have more energy and feel more satisfied if I focused my diet on whole foods – that meant lots of fruits and vegetables, healthy fats and whole grains.
-I still ate some processed and packaged foods, but opted for the items found in the health food section.
+I still ate some processed and packaged foods, but opted for the items found in the health food section instead of the center aisles of the grocery store.

 I also realized that if I exercised every day, I could afford to eat more calories and continue to lose weight without feeling deprived.
-The fact that I enjoyed exercise made it easy to stay active every day, whether an early morning run before my husband left for work or just a walk to the playground with the kids; I made sure I did something just about every day.
+The fact that I enjoyed exercise also made it easy to stay active every day – either an early morning run before my husband left for work or just a walk to the playground with the kids; I made sure I did something active just about every day.

 My effort paid off and I lost an additional 13 lbs in just a little over a month.
 I could not believe it when I got below 140.
 My “dream weight” was 135, but I don’t think I ever truly believed I could really get there.